 5. Think Mediterranean

 An easy switch to start off with is looking at the oils and spreads you use in your cooking.
-A Mediterranean diet rich in fruit, veg, fish and pulses and using unsaturated oils like olive, rapeseed and sunflower rather than saturated fats like butter or lard might not be low in fat overall but the type of fats are better for your heart.
+A Mediterranean diet rich in fruit, vegetables, fish and pulses and using unsaturated oils such as olive, rapeseed and avocado rather than saturated fats like butter or lard might not be low in fat overall but these type of fats are better for your heart.

 6. Get fruity

 Eating at least five portions of fruit and vegetables each day is linked to a lower risk of heart disease.
-If you find it difficult to eat fresh produce, remember that there are five ways you can get your 5-a-day: fresh, frozen, tinned, dried and juiced.
-But don’t get carried away with the juicer – juices only count once a day, however much you have.
+If you find it difficult to eat fresh produce, remember that there are five ways you can get your five-a-day: fresh, frozen, tinned, dried and juiced.
+However, don’t get carried away with the juicer – juices only count once a day, no matter much you have.
 The process of juicing also exposes the natural sugars in the fruit, which may be detrimental for your teeth – so if possible, enjoy your juice with a meal to minimise damage.

 7. Full of beans

-Try making a vegetarian meal during the week for a lighter choice.
-Beans are a great way to fill you up and a portion will count as one of your 5-a-day.
-Even if you are still making a meat dish, why not add some beans and lentils to it?
-It will mean you need less meat, which will lower the saturated fat content, but still have plenty of savoury flavour.
+Try making some vegetarian meals during the week for a lighter choice.
+Beans are a great way to fill you up and a portion will count as one of your five-a-day.
+Even if you're still making a meat dish, why not add some beans and lentils to it?
+It will mean you need less meat, which will lower the saturated fat content, but still have plenty of savoury flavour and added fibre.